 It’s important that your dog’s tripe is not only green, but raw.
 Tripe loses vital digestive enzymes when it is cooked.
 You should also stay away from processed canned goods for the same reason.

 Dogs not only benefit from green tripe; they also enjoy it.
-Most don’t have to be ‘talked into’ eating it, they will gladly scarf it up as delectable treat.
+Most don’t have to be ‘talked into’ eating it, they will gladly scarf it up as a delectable treat.
 In fact, tripe is frequently used to entice dogs to consume other foods.

 Tripe Is Great For Digestion